 The Brotherhood of American Yeomen offered a gated plot, defined by a Victorian cast-iron fence that made a perfect rectangle.

 The Knights of Pythias, on the other hand, offered a monumental cast-iron gate, emblazoned with their name, as the entrance to their fraternal plots.

 The Eagles plot is identified by a large concrete column with an aggressive appearing metal American bald eagle spread across the top.

 Some organizations, often forgotten today, left intricately carved memorials to their brothers.
 The T.O.T.
 E. is a secret password, purported to mean “totem of the eagle,” that belongs to the Improved Order of Red Men, the nation’s oldest fraternal organization that traces its roots to the Sons of Liberty and the Boston Tea Party of the American Revolution.
-Its monument in Mt Carmel is the most evocative of all.
+Its monument in Upper Hill Cemetery is the most evocative of all.

 Details and hidden meanings abound in this graveyard sculpture, and it is impossible to take it all in at once.

 Hayes Lavis, who died in the Great Depression, is one of the few of the Improved Order of Red Men identified in this fraternal grouping.

 Military veterans are found throughout the cemetery–that is no surprise, but then it is surprising to see how many local men fought and died in the Spanish-American War of the late 1890s.
 The plot in their honor rests at one end of the cemetery, under the watchful gaze of the town “A” on the nearby hillside, but the low concrete wall that once defined the memorial is crumbling, just as our memory of this war and its veterans fade in the 21st century.

 Other markers speak to the diverse ethnic communities that comprise Anaconda.
 My Carmel is the Catholic half of the huge cemetery.